S-via/Eleven-Note-Taker/README.md

 Then a note appears in the right-hand column and a "New Note" button in the navigation at the top of the page<br> []() photo goes here<-- <br>

-When clicked on the " New Note" button int he navigation at the top of the page <br>
+When clicked on the " Note Taker" button int he navigation at the top of the page <br>
 You will be presented with empty field to enter a new note title and the note's text in the right-hand column and the button disappears<br>
 []() photo goes here<-- <br>